 Learn how to become a French teacher.
 Research the job description and the education and licensing requirements, and find out how to start a career in teaching.

 A French teacher instructs students in French language skills and introduces them to French culture.
-Language teachers who offer instruction to children in public schools may be most commonly found in middle school and high school settings.
+Language teachers offer instruction to children in a variety of settings, but are most commonly found in middle school and high school settings.
 These educators plan and deliver lessons, assign and assess practice work and evaluate student progress throughout the school year.
-They are often responsible for students in common areas, such as hallways and lunchrooms, in addition.
-Working with young people who may be unmotivated or unruly can be demanding and tiring.
-Many find great rewards when they are able to observe the many milestones reached by their students, however.
+Additionally, they are often responsible for students in common areas, such as hallways and lunchrooms.
+Working with young people who may be unmotivated or unruly can be demanding and tiring, but many find great rewards when they are able to observe the many milestones reached by their students.

 |Degree Level||Bachelor's degree required; some states require a master's degree|

 |Licensure and/or Certification||State-issued certification or license required|

 |Experience||Student teaching internship is the minimum required|